SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/06-Summary.md

 - How to **install** and run **IntelliJ**

-- How to create a project, a file, and simple applications using IntelliJ
+- How to create a project, a file and simple аpp using IntelliJ.

 ## In the next lesson you will learn: